 You can rent a car, book shuttles or take the bus

-Then if you’re on a budget, you can take the bus.
+If you’re on a budget, you can take the public bus.
 Just make sure to check the schedule, especially for the day you land since the last bus from San Jose to Puerto Viejo is at 4 PM and this ride takes around 5 hours.
-You can also take private and shared shuttles.
+You might have to do a mix of public bus and shared shuttles, depending on your travel times in order to maximize the days you have in Costa Rica.

 To make the most of your time in Costa Rica, we recommend to drive or book private shuttles.
 You will spend a bit more but you’ll save time, especially as these are long travel times to each destination with limited public bus and shared shuttle options.